When I first started smoking meat, I figured more smoke meant more flavor.

 Sound familiar?

-It didn’t take long to realize that not all smoke is good smoke.
+It didn’t take me long to realize that not all smoke is good smoke.

 In this post, I will walk you through exactly how I learned the art of mastering smoke and getting clean, flavorful smoke.
 The kind that kisses your food instead of choking it out.